uclaacm/hack-curriculum/stackschool/2-servers/README.md

 ## 2.1 Servers In General

 Put simply, a server is a computer like any other.
-What distingishes a regular old computer and a server is that **servers are given the task of listening and responding to requests**.
+What distinguishes a regular old computer and a server is that **servers are given the task of listening and responding to requests**.
 These tend to be requests for data or to perform some task and in general they come from other computers [^5].
 We call these "other" computers **clients**.
 You can think of the interaction between a server and a client in much the same way as the interaction between a customer at a restaurant and the restaurant's staff.
-Just as a customer can request a glass of water, new silverware, or a half serving of Tiramisú, a client can request some function to be performed or data to be processed and returned.
+Just as a customer can request a glass of water, new silverware, or a half serving of Tiramisu, a client can request some function to be performed or data to be processed and returned.
 This brings up an important question: how do the client and server communicate?
 A customer at a restaurant might use English or Portuguese, but unfortunately computers aren't quite there yet.
 They must have some standard, agreed upon language in order to do so.

 ### The Language of Requests